Update: Our Google I/O 2023 live blog is up and running. Follow along for all the big news.

-The first developer preview of Android 14 came out in February, followed by Developer Preview 2 just a day after Google set the date for I/O. Based on Google's published Android 14 timeline, we should already have a beta release by the time Google I/O 2023 rolls around.
-Nevertheless, the I/O keynote serves as an excellent platform for alerting people to an Android updates new features and enhancements.
+The first developer preview of Android 14 came out in February, followed by Developer Preview 2 just a day after Google set the date for I/O. We've now got an Android 14 beta that's available to download, too.

-Based on the two Android 14 developer previews, we already know some of Android 14's features.
+Thanks to the Android 14 developer previews and the beta release, we already know some of Android 14's features.
 Highlights include app cloning, which allows you to use one app with different sign-in credentials, and a guest profile for using the phone app.
 Android 14 seemingly adds a predictive back gesture that brings up a preview of the page you're going back to when you swipe and hold.

-Google I/O 2023: Pixel 7a and Pixel Fold rumors
+Google I/O 2023: Pixel 7a, Pixel Fold and more

 While software is the focus at Google I/O, Google's not shy about its hardware plans, particularly in recent years.
 It's possible that's going to continue at Google I/O 2023 if only to deal with some lingering devices previewed last year.

-Regardless of when it appears, the Pixel Tablet appears likely to offer a 10.95-inch display with a Tensor chipset providing the engine.
+The Pixel Tablet appears likely to offer a 10.95-inch display with a Tensor chipset providing the engine.
 There's also some talk of a stylus shipping with the Pixel Tablet.

 Pixel 8: It's possible that Google could tease the design and topline features of the Google Pixel 8 at Google I/O 2023 without going into a ton of detail, just as it did for the Pixel 7 at I/O 2022.
 A full reveal would come later.
-We've already seen some leaked Pixel 8 renders and Pixel 8 Pro renders (opens in new tab), so it could happen.
+We've already seen some leaked Pixel 8 renders and Pixel 8 Pro renders, so it could happen.